endformdev/playwright-opentelemetry/trace-viewer/README.md

 ```

 A **Service Worker** intercepts fetch requests to serve files from the ZIP:
-- ZIP is loaded into memory and parsed using `fflate`
+- ZIP is loaded into memory and parsed using `@zip.js/zip.js`
 - Service Worker intercepts requests matching a virtual path pattern
 - Screenshots are served on-demand from the ZIP without extracting everything